Joedir7-lab/SOC-Analyist-/README.md

 To monitor systems for signs of cyberattacks, investigate suspicious activity, and help stop threats before they cause damage.

 ## What are the skills required for this career?
-Networking
+Networking,
-Operating Systems
+Operating Systems,
-Log Analysis
+Log Analysis,
-Cybersecurity Fundamentals
+Cybersecurity Fundamentals,
-Security Tools
+Security Tools,
-Basic Scripting
+Basic Scripting,
-Security Frameworks
+Security Frameworks.

 ## Physical skills required for this career?
 Analytical Thinking